Qiskit/qiskit/docs/getting_started.rst

 This circuit adds a classical register, and three measurements that are used to map the outcome of qubits to the classical bits.

 To simulate this circuit, we use the ``qasm_simulator`` in Qiskit Aer.
 Each run of this circuit will yield either the bitstring 000 or 111.
 To build up statistics about the distribution of the bitstrings (to, e.g., estimate :math:`\mathrm{Pr}(000)`), we need to repeat the circuit many times.
 The number of times the circuit is repeated can be specified in the ``execute`` function, via the ``shots`` keyword.

 .. code:: python

     # Use Aer's qasm_simulator
-    backend_sim = BasicAer.get_backend('qasm_simulator')
+    backend_sim = Aer.get_backend('qasm_simulator')

     # Execute the circuit on the qasm simulator.
     # We've set the number of repeats of the circuit